harrisonlab/phytophthora_fragariae/README.md

 Without EER:
 P.fragariae - A4
 The number of ORF RxLRs overlapping Augustus RxLRs:
-327
+329
 The number of Augustus RxLRs overlapping ORF RxLRs:
-324
+325
 The number of RxLRs unique to ORF models:
-1,860
+1,858
 The number of RxLRs unique to Augustus models:
-87
+97
 The total number of putative RxLRs are:
-2,278
+2,288
 The number of sequences extracted is
-2,278
+2,288
 P.fragariae - Bc1
 The number of ORF RxLRs overlapping Augustus RxLRs:
-329
+330
 The number of Augustus RxLRs overlapping ORF RxLRs:
-325
+326
 The number of RxLRs unique to ORF models:
-1,871
+1,870
 The number of RxLRs unique to Augustus models:
-87
+88
 The total number of putative RxLRs are:
-2,293
+2,294
 The number of sequences extracted is
-2,293
+2,294
 P.fragariae - Bc16
 The number of ORF RxLRs overlapping Augustus RxLRs:
-385
+391
 The number of Augustus RxLRs overlapping ORF RxLRs:
-378
+384
 The number of RxLRs unique to ORF models:
-2,077
+2,069
 The number of RxLRs unique to Augustus models:
-111
+119
 The total number of putative RxLRs are:
-2,569
+2,573
 The number of sequences extracted is
-2,569
+2,573
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
-325
+332
 The number of Augustus RxLRs overlapping ORF RxLRs:
-322
+329
 The number of RxLRs unique to ORF models:
-1,879
+1,872
 The number of RxLRs unique to Augustus models:
-92
+96
 The total number of putative RxLRs are:
-2,301
+2,304
 The number of sequences extracted is
-2,301
+2,304
 P.fragariae - Nov27
 The number of ORF RxLRs overlapping Augustus RxLRs:
 327